-Most technology companies go to market either via a two tier model involving distribution and reseller partners or via a combination of direct and indirect working with select partners (although there are lots of variations to this).
-This indirect route to market is known as the technology channel and the way the channel works, the terminology and the messaging to distributors and partners is very different to end user marketing.
+Most technology companies go to market either via a two-tier model involving distribution and reseller partners or via a combination of direct and indirect working with select partners (although there are lots of variations to this).
+This indirect route to market is known as the technology channel and the way the channel works, the terminology and the messaging to distributors and partners is very different to end-user marketing.
 A good tech agency should be fluent with both.

 9. Chemistry / cultural fit

-You are going to work closely with your agency, hopefully for some time, so it’s important that you find one where you have a lot of synergy.
+You are going to work closely with your agency, hopefully for some time, so it’s important that you find one where you have a lot of synergies.
 Things to ask yourself are: Do you get on with them?
 Do your values align?
 Would you be comfortable putting them in front of senior management?
 Do you feel as if they will be ‘the agency’ or more like an extension of your team working together with you to achieve your goals?

-Ask about their processes for onboarding, for briefing, for reporting.
+Ask about their processes for onboarding, briefing, for reporting.
 Do they ask you to sign an NDA?
 Do they ask for purchase orders?
 Although some of these may seem onerous, they are a sign of an agency that is professional and has solid commercial and finance processes in addition to their marketing and PR processes.
-Part of their kick off processes should include lots of questions for you to answer to ensure they are clear on your processes as well.
+Part of their kick-off processes should include lots of questions for you to answer to ensure they are clear on your processes as well.
 Robust processes are a good indication of a highly organised agency.
 A lack of process could mean that you get a different experience every time you brief them and different reporting making it hard to analyse results across campaigns and risking key things being missed during the briefing.
-The old adage the Proper Preparation Prevents P*ss Poor Performance definitely applies here!
+The old adage Proper Preparation Prevents P*ss Poor Performance definitely applies here!

 Ask about how the results of the work will be measured, and how often you will be updated on progress.
-Measuring PR should always been included as you can improve a campaign if you don’t track how it has worked.
+Measuring PR should always be included as you can improve a campaign if you don’t track how it has worked.

 12. Do they care?